 Role in Transatlantic Navigation and the Slave Trade

-Cape Verde's strategic value grew rapidly as maritime routes expanded.
-It served as a last port of call for ships departing from Europe to the Americas, and as a first landfall for vessels returning from the New World.
-The islands offered reliable trade winds and ocean currents that allowed captains to set a direct course westward.
-The Portuguese used Cape Verde as a staging point for their voyages along the African coast, and later for the slave trade to Brazil and the Caribbean.
+Cape Verde’s strategic value grew rapidly as maritime routes in the Atlantic expanded.
+The islands served as a last port of call for ships departing Europe for the Americas and as an early landfall for vessels returning from the New World.
+Their position provided access to reliable trade winds and ocean currents that allowed captains to plot direct westward courses with greater confidence.

 Beyond its role in human trafficking, Cape Verde was a center for maritime innovation.
 Portuguese pilots used the islands to test new ship designs and navigation instruments.
-The archipelago's position relative to the Intertropical Convergence Zone made it a natural laboratory for understanding wind patterns and ocean currents.
-This knowledge was critical in planning the "volta do mar" (return from the sea) routes that allowed ships to sail back to Europe by swinging far into the Atlantic to catch favorable winds.
+The archipelago’s location near the Intertropical Convergence Zone made it a natural laboratory for studying wind patterns and ocean currents.
+This knowledge was critical in planning the “volta do mar” (return from the sea) routes, which allowed ships to sail back to Europe by looping far into the Atlantic to catch favorable winds, revolutionizing transoceanic navigation.

 Comparative Significance for Early Explorers